finos/rune-python-generator/README.md

 Renovate will generate a PR when the version of the DSL has been updated at com.regnosys.rosetta:com.regnosys.rosetta.
 The PR will clarify whether the change succsessfully builds and passes JUNIT and Python unit testing.

 Any maintainer can merge changes that successfully build and pass the tests.
+To make the revised generator available to CDM, post merge a new  release tagged with the version # of the updated DSL will be required.

 Build or testing failures should be escalated to [@plamen-neykov](https://github.com/plamen-neykov) or [@dschwartznyc](https://github.com/dschwartznyc) for remediation.